New Ferry

 New Ferry is an urban area on the Metropolitan Borough of Wirral, Merseyside, England.
-It is located on the Wirral Peninsula, with the River Mersey to the east and the town of Bebington to the west.
+It is located on the Wirral Peninsula, with the River Mersey to the east, the town of Bebington to the west, Bromborough to the south and Rock Ferry to the north.
 Within the boundaries of the historic county of Cheshire, the area was developed from the early nineteenth century.

 The 2001 census measured the population at 5,300.

 History

 As with the neighbouring settlement of Rock Ferry to the north-west, a ferry service gave its name to the locality: the first recorded mention of New Ferry was in 1774.
 On 4 April 1865, a "South End" service was established between New Ferry and South Ferry Basin in the southern dock system of Liverpool, although this appears to have been relatively short-lived.
 From 1879, services to Liverpool Pier Head were usually augmented with Rock Ferry.
 The ferry service was forced to close after a ship collided with New Ferry Pier in thick fog, in the early hours of 30 January 1922.
 Declining passenger numbers, improved local land-based public transport and a close proximity to the Rock Ferry service meant that it never reopened.
 The lease on the ferry rights officially expired on 22 September 1927, although no service had operated at New Ferry for over five years as a result of the collision.

 New Ferry was part of the Lower Bebington township, which became the Bebington-cum-Bromborough civil parish in 1922.
 Between 1894 and 1974 these parishes were administered as part of Bebington urban district.
 On 1 April 1974, local government reorganisation in England and Wales resulted in most of Wirral, including New Ferry, being transferred from the county of Cheshire to Merseyside.

-On 25 March 2017, a massive gas explosion destroyed and damaged a lot of buildings, causing many injuries.
-It was caused by a shop owner attempting to destroy his business so he could collect insurance money.
+On 25 March 2017, Pascal Blasio, a local furniture shop owner, intentionally left a gas valve on in the building causing a gas explosion, harming 63 people and leaving one man with life-changing injuries.
+Blasio was found guilty of the attack and sentenced to 20 years in prison.